What is Public Use in Eminent Domain?

 If a project is expected to generate tax revenue and jobs, it’s presumably for the public good, right?
 This interpretation of the public use requirement has, on occasion, removed meaningful limits on the use of eminent domain.

-An example of private developers benefitting from eminent domain
+An example of private developers benefiting from eminent domain

 In 2005, the U.S. Supreme Court ruled in Kelo v.
 City of New London to allow the government in New London, CT to take a woman’s house, which was in good condition, for public use even though the surrounding neighborhood was not blighted.
 The land was then given to a private developer.
-This further opened the door to other cities and states using the power of eminent domain seemingly on behalf of developers – taking the land, and then allowing developers to build office building and strip malls or other uses which ostensibly benefit the public through tax revenue.
+This further opened the door to other cities and states using the power of eminent domain seemingly on behalf of developers, taking the land, and then allowing developers to build office buildings and strip malls or other projects that ostensibly benefit the public through tax revenue.

 As a result of such rulings, many states have passed legislation curbing the use of eminent domain and narrowing the definitions for “public use.”
 North Carolina is one such state, enacting Session Law 2006-224, which allows the use of eminent domain for blighted parcels, but not for any surrounding unblighted land.

-How can the NC Eminent Domain Law Firm help you?
+How the NC Eminent Domain Law Firm approaches public use cases

-Contact us online, or call the NC Eminent Domain Law Firm at 1-877-393-4990 today for a free case evaluation.
+Contact us online, or call the NC Eminent Domain Law Firm at 1-877-393-4990 today for your free case evaluation.

 Get a free case evaluation